Questions? Call or text anytime πŸ“ž 818-446-9627

 Avoidance and Emotional Numbing

 You may try to avoid talking or thinking about the birth.
 Some partners throw themselves into work or other distractions.
-You might feel emotionally numb or detached, finding it hard to feel joy or connect with others.
+You might feel emotionally numb or detached, therapy for birth trauma it hard to feel joy or connect with others.

 Increased Anger, Irritability, and Protectiveness